osic/rolling-upgrades-during-test/README.md

 Collecting Results
 ==================

-Results are stored in json format in output folder chosen.
+Results are stored in json format in output '../output/*file_name'.

 If test is run for only a single project (python call_test.py -d -s __project__):